heinrisch/Contact-Picture-Sync/README.md

+Deprecated
+==
+The facebook API is deprecated and the coding style in this project is out of style.

 Contact picture sync
 ==
 A simple Android application to sync facebook profile pictures with the default contact book in Android.